Posted in | News | Quantum Physics

 Quark Entanglement Observed in High-Energy Collisions

-In a recent article submitted to Nature, researchers from the Conseil Européen pour la Recherche Nucléaire (CERN) reported the first observation of quantum entanglement between top and anti-top quarks at high energies.
-Using data from a toroidal large hadron collider (LHC) apparatus (ATLAS) and compact muon solenoid (CMS) detectors, the spin correlations of quark pairs were measured, confirming entanglement beyond the −1/3 threshold.
-This achievement opens new avenues for studying quantum phenomena in high-energy particle collisions, advancing the understanding of top-quark physics.
+In a recent study published in Nature, researchers from the Conseil Européen pour la Recherche Nucléaire (CERN) reported the first observation of quantum entanglement between top and anti-top quarks at high energies.

 Quark Entanglement Observed in High-Energy Collisions